arundac23/ML_Zoomcamp_2022/12_project_2/README.md

 `test.py`: The python file test the response from containerized version in Docker.

 `test_aws_lambda.py`: The python file test the response from AWS lambda server.

+## Environment setup:
+I have used WSL2 for my model testing and deployment.All the codes were ran and tested through `ubuntu 22.04.1 LTS`.I have used conda for environment setup

+Create an environment by using `conda_env_requirements.txt`:

+    * `conda create --name <env_name> --file conda_env_requirements.txt`
+## Building the docker image:

+Before creating the Docker image, please make sure that the `Dockerfile`, `xception_model.tflite` and lambda-function.py files are in the folder
+`docker build -f Dockerfile -t landscape-image-classifier .`

+Please note the period at the end of the command.
+You may change `landscape-image-classifier` to any other name.

+Once the image has been created, run it with the following command:

+`docker run -it --rm -p 8080:8080 landscape-image-classifier:latest`

+open a another terminal and run the test.py to see the prediction response

+Run `python test.py`

+## Model deployment in AWS Lambda: